PaloAltoNetworks/prisma-cloud-docs/api/descriptions/defenders/fargate_yaml_post.md

-Returns a protected Fargate task definition for a CloudFormation template given an unprotected task definition.
+Returns a protected Fargate task definition for a CloudFormation YAML template given an unprotected task definition.

 ### cURL Request
 Refer to the following example cURL command that accepts the task definition in YAML format for a CloudFormation template: